Zero Waste Tip: How to Recycle Your Plastic Bags

 At the proper facility, these items can be used to make composite lumber for decks, benches, and playground sets.
 Plastic film can also be reprocessed into small pellets, which can be made into new bags, pallets, containers, crates, and pipes.
 Recycling materials provide valuable materials for American manufacturers and we encourage you to continue recycling when and where possible.

+Want to find other recycling locations?
 Our friends at plasticfilmrecycling.org and the Flexible Film Recycling Group coordinate local plastic bag pick up in neighborhoods across the country.
 Take a look at your local collection sites on their webpage.*

 *We do want to note that due to the ever-changing conditions, stores may be temporarily pausing or discontinuing their programs for the collection of plastic bags/wraps at this time.
 They do their best to maintain up-to-date listings but please confirm with your local collection site before going to recycle your plastic bags and wraps.